 The Parker Ranch solar / wind hybrid power plant in Hawaii is the world’s largest hybrid solar energy project.
-Renewable energy projects in the state include five wind farms, a combined photovoltaic, wind and diesel plant, and a combined solar and wind power plant.
+Renewable energy projects in the state include five windfarms, a combined photovoltaic, wind and diesel plant, as well as a combined solar and wind power plant.

-The USA's Pacific state of Hawaii has been the scene of many small-scale energy projects harnessing the archipelago’s potential for alternative power generation.
-The Hawaiian Islands are well suited to both solar and wind power because of their climate and geographical location.
+The US’s Pacific state of Hawaii has been the scene of many small-scale energy projects harnessing the archipelago’s potential for alternative power generation.
+The Hawaiian Islands are well-suited to both solar and wind power because of their climate and geographical location.
 Alternative power generation facilities tend to have a small power output as photovoltaic arrays or wind turbines are still fairly small in scale.

 In early 2001, the Hawaii Electric Light Company signed an agreement to buy power from a wind farm on Upolu Point.
 Site Constructors, a Californian company, built the 3MW, $8 million wind farm.

-Zond Pacific is also erecting 27 wind turbines at McGregor Point.
+Zond Pacific built 27 wind turbines at McGregor Point.
 Each turbine has a footprint of about 9 acres.
-They are all mounted on towers 50ft (15m) tall.
-Each of these turbines generates 750kW, so the overall output will be greater than 20MW.
+They are all mounted on 50ft (15m) tall towers.
+Each of these turbines generates 750kW, so the overall output will be more than 20MW.
 The turbines are in Kaheawa Pastures, a remote Conservation District area.
 The project was postponed after Enron’s bankruptcy but has since been resumed, essentially unchanged.

 Kaua’i Electric Company and an Idaho firm, Pacific Winds Inc, are developing the Kaua’i Wind Project.
 The purchase of Kauai Electric by the Kauai Island Utility Cooperative has been completed.
 When constructed, the 10MW plant will be the island’s biggest renewable energy source.
-The project will operate under a 20yr power contract.
-Pacific Winds is working on site development and permitting activities.
-This project is expected to be on line in 2005, but more time may be required.
+The project will operate under a 20-year power contract.
+Pacific Winds is working on onsite development and permitting activities.
+This project is expected to be online in 2005, but more time may be required.

 Hawaiian Electric Industries’ Lalamilo Wind Farm is located in Waikoloa on the Island of Hawaii.
 It has an output of about 2.3MW.
-For this the plant uses Jacobs power turbines.
+The plant uses Jacobs power turbines for this.
 26 of the turbines have a capacity of 17.5kW.
 The rest of the output comes from 55 20kW turbines.
-Normally, the plant runs roughly 60 turbines, significantly below its nominal capacity.
+The plant normally runs around 60 turbines, which is significantly below its nominal capacity.

 The South Point wind power plant belongs to Apollo Energy.
 It has 37 Mitsubishi 250kW wind machines.
 Currently, about 24 of the machines are operating, although some of these may be repowered.